scottericpetersen/pro-audio-on-linux/README.md

 # An Introduction to Pro Audio on Linux for the Recently Initiated

 If you are new to making music on Linux, how audio works, how applications are installed and configured, essentially *everything* can be confusing.
-This document aims to provide a high level overview of the Linux audio technosystem for those new to Linux, but not necessarily to making music.
+This document aims to provide a high level overview of the Linux audio technosystem for those new to Linux, but not necessarily to making music with computers.

 # Table of Contents